Mathieu Hanotin

 Mathieu Hanotin (/fr/; born 22 August 1978) is a French politician of the Socialist Party.
-Since 2020, he has served as mayor of Saint-Denis.
+From 2020 to 2026, he served as mayor of Saint-Denis.
 From 2012 to 2017, he was a member of the National Assembly for Seine-Saint-Denis's 2nd constituency.
 From 2008 to 2021, he was a member of the Departmental Council of Seine-Saint-Denis.

 Biography

 Hanotin began his political activism in the student union UNEF while studying law and history at the University of Strasbourg and later at Paris 1 Panthéon-Sorbonne.
 He joined the Socialist Party in 1996.
 He later worked as a senior official at Paris city hall alongside deputy mayor for sports Pascal Cherki.

 Political career

 Department

 Hanotin moved to Seine-Saint-Denis around 2005.
 He stood for election and was elected in March 2008 as general councillor for the canton of Saint-Denis-Sud, defeating the incumbent communist Ronan Kerrest.
 The canton had been regarded as difficult for challengers.

 When Claude Bartolone became president of the departmental council of Seine-Saint-Denis, he appointed the council's youngest member with leading priority areas as vice-president in charge of education, citizenship and the fight against discrimination.
 In 2011 his vice-presidency was extended to education and youth.
 In 2010 the department adopted an exceptional investment plan totalling €703 million for construction or reconstruction of 21 collèges, including €380 million in direct project management and €323 million in public private partnership contracts.

 He stood in the 2015 departmental elections in tandem with Nadège Grosbois and led in the first round over the ticket formed by outgoing Front de gauche councillors Bally Bagayoko and Florence Haye; Patrick Braouezec was the substitute on that ticket.
 After an internal agreement among left wing candidates, he remained the left’s candidate for the second round.

 As departmental councillor in charge of sport and major events he oversaw adoption in November 2016 of an investment programme for swimming pools, including a new facility planned for Pierrefitte-sur-Seine, and he was responsible for the departmental project in Paris’s bid for the 2024 Olympic Games, which included an Olympic pool near the Stade de France and reconstruction of Piscine Annette-Kellermann (Marville pool).

 Accused of not supporting the list led by Gilbert Roger in the 2017 Senate elections, the federation adopted in October 2017 a motion asking him to resign as president of the Socialist group at the departmental council.
 He resigned in November 2017, stating that his delegation for sport and organisation of major events like the 2024 Olympics required much of his time.